mstksg/inCode/copy/entries/trie.md

 see that this means we sometimes don't even need the original (recursive) `Trie` at all, if all we just care about is the structure.

 We'll use `TrieF` as a non-recursive "view" into a single layer of a `Trie`.
 We can do this because *recursion-schemes* gives combinators (known as "recursion schemes") to abstract over common explicit recursion patterns.
-The key to using *recursion-schemes* is to recognize which combinators abstracts over the type of recursion you're using.
-You then give that combinator an algebra or a coalgebra (more on this later), and you're done!
+The key to using *recursion-schemes* is recognizing which combinators abstracts over the type of recursion you're using.

-Learning how to use *recursion-schemes* effectively is basically picking the right recursion scheme that abstracts over the type of function you want to write for your data type.
 It's all about becoming familiar with the "zoo" of (colorfully named) recursion schemes you can pick from, and identifying which one does the job in your situation.

 That's the high-level view --- let's dive into writing out the API of our `Trie`!

-### Boilerplate: coarse and gets everywhere
+### Coarse boilerplate

 One thing we need to do before we can start: we need to tell *recursion-schemes* to link `TrieF` with `Trie`.
 In the nomenclature of